Kaidstor/raycast-toggle-proxy/README.md

    sudo ln -s $(which tmux) /usr/local/bin/tmux
    ```

+### Proxy startup issues

+If the proxy fails to start:
+1. Check that your config file exists and is valid JSON
+2. Check the logs for detailed error messages
+3. Try starting xray manually to see error output
+4. Ensure the port isn't already in use

 ### Checking logs

 If you encounter issues, you can check the logs in the Raycast support directory: